sfu-cmpt340/template/README.md

 - Use [git](https://git-scm.com/book/en/v2)
     - Do NOT use history re-editing (rebase)
     - Commit messages should be informative:
-        - No: 'this should fix it', 'bump'
+        - No: 'this should fix it', 'bump' commit messages
         - Yes: 'Resolve invalid API call in updating X'
     - Do NOT include IDE folders (.idea), or hidden files.
 Update your .gitignore where needed.
     - Do NOT use the repository to upload data